freevariable/Fulgance/README.md

 ## FAQ
 ### What's this?
-**Fulgance** is a text-based railroad simulator that will let you perform various tasks:
+**Fulgence** is a text-based railroad simulator that will let you perform various tasks:
 - [x] define realistic or fancy routes
 - [x] define realistic or fancy schedules
 - [ ] define rolling stock (only EMUs for now)